-i) The Company has entered into the banking arrangement for credit facilities with multiple banks, i.e. Bank of Maharashtra, Indusind Bank, SVC Co-operative Bank Limited and ICICI Bank.

-Bank of Maharashtra: The credit facilities comprises of Cash Credit and Packing credit which is secured against Hypothecation of Inventory, Book debts and Current Assets of the company alongwith the collateral security against Fixed Assets (other than vehicles and Leasehold Land).

-Credit Facilities for Bank of Maharashtra is repayable on demand and carries interest of 10.30% p.a. i.e one year Maximum Cost of Lending Rate (MCLR) of the bank + 2.50% + BSS 0.5%.

-- b) Indusind Bank: The credit facilities comprises of Cash Credit and Packing credit which is secured againts Hyptheocation of Inventory, Books debts and Current Assests of the company in paripassu with other banks alongwith the collateral security against .Credit Facilities from Indusind Bank is repayable on demand and carries interest of 9.25 p.a. i.e one year Maximum Cost of Lending Rate (MCLR) of the bank i.e 8.45%+ 0.80%. - SVC Cooperarive Bank Ltd: The credit facilities comprises of Cash Credit and Packing credit which is secured againts c) Hyptheocation of Inventory, Books debts and Current Assests of the company in paripassu with other banks alongwith the collateral security against Fixed Assets (other than vehicles and Leasehold Land) .Credit Facilities from SVC Cooperarive Bank Ltd is repayable on demand and carries interest of 9.50 p.a. i.e (PLR) of the bank i.e 8.55% + 0.95%. - d) ICICI Bank Ltd: The credit facilities comprises of Overdraft facility againts Fixed Deposit.
-Credit Facilities from ICICI Bank Ltd is repayable on demand and carries interest of 4% p.a.. - Unsecured Short Term Borrowings of the company are repayable on demand and carrying interest rate @ 10% p.a.
+- i) The Company has entered into the banking arrangement for credit facilities with multiple banks, i.e. Bank of Maharashtra, Indusind Bank, SVC Co-operative Bank Limited, Deustsche Bank and ICICI Bank. - a) Bank of Maharashtra: The credit facilities comprises of Cash Credit and Packing credit which is secured against Hypothecation of Inventory, Book debts and Current Assets of the company along with the collateral security against Fixed Assets (other than vehicles and Leasehold Land). - Credit Facilities for Bank of Maharashtra is repayable on demand and carries interest of 10.30% p.a. i.e. one year Maximum Cost of Lending Rate (MCLR) of the bank + 2.50% + BSS 0.5%. - b) Indusind Bank: The credit facilities comprises of Cash Credit and Packing credit which is secured against Hypothecation of Inventory, Books debts and Current Assets of the company in paripassu with other banks along with the collateral security against .Credit Facilities from Indusind Bank is repayable on demand and carries interest of 9.25 p.a. i.e. one year Maximum Cost of Lending Rate (MCLR) of the bank i.e. 8.45%+ 0.80%. - c) SVC Cooperative Bank Ltd: The credit facilities comprises of Cash Credit and Packing credit which is secured against Hypothecation of Inventory, Books debts and Current Assets of the company in paripassu with other banks along with the collateral security against Fixed Assets (other than vehicles and Leasehold Land).
+Credit Facilities from SVC Cooperative Bank Ltd is repayable on demand and carries interest of 11.65 p.a. i.e. (PLR) of the bank i.e. 8.55%+3.10%. - d) Deutsche Bank:- The credit facilities comprises of Cash Credit and Packing credit which is secured against Hypothecation of Inventory, Books debts and Current Assets of the company in paripassu with other banks along with the collateral security against Fixed Assets (other than vehicles and Leasehold Land).
+Credit Facilities from Deutsche Bank is repayable on demand and carries interest of MBOR +4.73% per annum. - e) ICICI Bank Ltd: The credit facilities comprises of Overdraft facility against Fixed Deposit.
+Credit Facilities from ICICI Bank Ltd is repayable on demand and carries interest of 4% p.a.. - (ii) Unsecured Short Term Borrowings of the company are repayable on demand and carrying interest rate @ 10% p.a.

-Note 23: Trade payables ₹ in lakhs
+Note 23: Trade payables

-Particulars As at As at

-March 31, 2022 March 31, 2021
+Particulars As at March 31, 2023 As at March 31, 2022

 Current

-(a) total outstanding dues of micro enterprises and small enterprises 272.17 120.03
+(a) total outstanding dues of micro enterprises and small enterprises 1,283.69 272.17

-(b) total outstanding dues of creditors other than micro enterprises and small enterprises
+(b) total outstanding dues of creditors other than micro enterprises and small

+enterprises

-- From Related Parties 1,301.29 -
+- From Related Parties - 1,301.29

-- From Others 4,235.14 2,103.50
+- From Others 2,782.00 4,235.14

-Total Trade Payables 5,808.60 2,223.53
+Total Trade Payables 4,065.69 5,808.60

-The above information has been provided as available with the company to the extent such parties could be identified on the (i) basis of the information available with the Company regarding the status of the suppliers under the MSMED Act.
+(i) The above information has been provided as available with the company to the extent such parties could be identified on the basis of the information available with the Company regarding the status of the suppliers under the MSMED Act.